Demographics of Malaysia: Health

 The Malaysian government places importance on the expansion and development of health care, putting 5% of the government social sector development budget into public health care—an increase of more than 47% over the previous figure.
 This has meant an overall increase of more than RM 2 billion.
 With a rising and ageing population, the Government wishes to improve in many areas including the refurbishment of existing hospitals, building and equipping new hospitals, expansion of the number of polyclinics, and improvements in training and expansion of telehealth.
 A major problem with the health care sector is the lack of medical centres for rural areas, which the government is trying to counter through the development of and expansion of a system called "tele-primary care".
 Another issue is the overprescription of drugs, though this has decreased in recent years.
 Since 2009 the Malaysian Health Ministry has increased its efforts to overhaul the system and attract more foreign investment.

 The country generally has an efficient and widespread system of health care.
 It implements a universal healthcare system, which co-exists with the private healthcare system.
 Infant mortality rate in 2009 was 6 deaths per 1000 births, and life expectancy at birth in 2009 was 75 years.
-Malaysia has the highest levels of obesity among ASEAN countries.
+Malaysia has the highest levels of obesity among Malay population in ASEAN countries.

 The Malaysian health care system requires doctors to perform a compulsory three years service with public hospitals to ensure that the manpower in these hospitals is maintained.
 Recently foreign doctors have also been encouraged to take up employment in Malaysia.
 There is still, however, a significant shortage in the medical workforce, especially of highly trained specialists; thus, certain medical care and treatment are available only in large cities.
 Recent efforts to bring many facilities to other towns have been hampered by lack of expertise to run the available equipment.

 The majority of private hospitals are in urban areas and, unlike many of the public hospitals, are equipped with the latest diagnostic and imaging facilities.
 Private hospitals have not generally been seen as an ideal investment—it has often taken up to ten years before companies have seen any profits.
 However, the situation has now changed and companies are now exploring this area again, corresponding with the increased number of foreigners entering Malaysia for medical care and the recent government focus on developing the health tourism industry.
 The Government has also been trying to promote Malaysia as a health care destination, regionally and internationally.